Alfresco/docs-alfresco/content-accelerator/3.7/configure/actions.md

 ## Bulk Upload

 Bulk Upload allows a user to select multiples files to upload, edit common properties for all documents, edit individual document properties and upload all documents.
-Additionally, Bulk Upload has support for scanning and MSG file parsing.
+Additionally, Bulk Upload has support for scanning, handling zip type attachments, and MSG file parsing.

 ### Configuration